-6.2 Relevant Articles from the Directive
+6.2 Relevant Themes from The Regulations

-- 6.2.1 The EU Waste Framework Directive is made up of the following five Articles which Waste Planning Authorities play a key role in implementing: - Article 4: Waste Hierarchy - Article 13: Protection of human health and the environment - Article 16: Principles of proximity and self-sufficiency - Article 28: Waste Management Plans - Article 34: Periodic Inspections - 6.2.2 The following paragraphs outline how the county council as Waste Planning Authority has, where possible, complied with each of the above Articles.
+- 6.2.1 The Regulations include a number of detailed sections on principles for waste management in England and Wales.
+Of these, five key themes relating to overarching principles which Waste Planning Authorities play a key role in implementing are reviewed: - Waste Hierarchy - Protection of human health and the environment - Principles of proximity and self-sufficiency - Waste Management Plans - Periodic Inspections - 6.2.2 The following paragraphs outline how the county council as Waste Planning Authority has, where possible, complied with each of the above Articles.

-6.3 Compliance with Article 4: Waste Hierarchy
+6.3 Compliance with The Waste Hierarchy

-- 6.3.1 Article 4 places a duty to apply the Waste Hierarchy as a priority order in waste management policy and legislation.
-Nationally, the Waste Hierarchy is reflected in the National Planning Policy for Waste (NPPW), published in October 2014.
+- 6.3.1 Regulation 12 places a duty to apply the Waste Hierarchy as a priority order in waste management policy and legislation.
+The Waste Hierarchy is also reflected in the National Planning Policy for Waste (NPPW), published in October 2014.
 This requires all planning authorities (including non-Waste Planning Authorities) to prepare planning documents that drive waste management up the hierarchy. - 6.3.2 The Hertfordshire Waste Hierarchy, which is contained in the adopted Waste Local Plan reflects the Waste Hierarchy in the NPPW and dictates the strategic approach for waste management in Hertfordshire.
 The Hertfordshire Waste Hierarchy is shown below: